LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/User_callable.rst

 ``NULL`` if the function returns a pointer) and sends an error message to the error handler routine, which prints the message to ``stderr`` by default.
-However, the user can set a file as error output or can provide her own error handler function (see :numref:`ARKODE.Usage.MRIStep.OptionalInputs` for details).
+However, the user can set a file as error output or can provide their own error handler function (see :numref:`ARKODE.Usage.MRIStep.OptionalInputs` for details).